zencart/documentation/content/user/template/add_image_box.md

 Then find the following blocks in your CSS:

-For adding the image to the center boxes ...
+For adding the image to the center boxes:
 ```
 .centerBoxWrapper {
     border: 1px solid #9a9a9a;